uino95/ssi/dashboard/server/pistis/pistis-did-resolver/README.md

 The only 2 delegateTypes that are currently published in the DID Document are:

 - `veriKey` Which adds a `Secp256k1VerificationKey2018` to the `publicKey` section of document
 - `sigAuth` Which adds a `Secp256k1SignatureAuthentication2018` to the `publicKey` section of document.
-An entry is also added to the `authentication` section of document.
+An entry is also added to the `delegatesMgmt` section of document.

 **Note** The `delegateType` is a `bytes32` type for Ethereum gas efficiency reasons and not a string.
 This restricts us to 32 bytes, which is why we use the short hand versions above.